Author Archive

 The People’s Park or, “Vollspark”, Friedrichshain near the Wommelsdorff studio, is the oldest public park in Berlin.

-Recalling vintage and classic silhouettes with a contemporary twist, Anne’s collection ranges from lush, oversized wraps to closely tailored cardigans and just about everything in between.
+Recalling vintage and classic silhouettes with a contemporary twist, Wommelsdorff’s collection ranges from lush, oversized wraps to closely tailored cardigans and just about everything in between.

 Ultimately, Anne prides herself on creating uncomplicated yet exquisite designs.
 Sourcing fiber from Capra Hircus Laniger goats — which live in a habitat where there are significant changes in temperature — results in the development of a finer, more prized undercoat known as cashmere down.